maxammann/blog/content/posts/2025-06-15-dreame-fel-mode/index.md

 > Note: When reversing its often really nice to have some reference function like the `sprintf` function above.
 So investing time into identifying the generic and simple ones is well spent time.
 I also used these [U-Boot sources](https://github.com/jcyfkimi/tina-u-boot-2018/blob/38c0fca43ad69b48e5382ed6ec4df8b7ffc375be/drivers/sunxi_usb/usb_fastboot.c#L1928) and diffed the code with the decompiled one to identify functions.

-At `0x4a01918c` we find the function `upload` that gets data from the flash and puts it into a buffer which will be transmitted over USB using the Fastboot protocol.
+At `0x4a01918c` we find the function `upload` that gets data from the flash and puts it into a buffer, which will be transmitted over USB using the Fastboot protocol.

-Intersting observations are that it copies 0x40000 bytes which are the 400MB we saw earlier. `CURRENT_STAGE` is either 0/1/2.
+Interesting observations are that it copies 0x40000 bytes, which match the file size of the dump files. `CURRENT_STAGE` is either 0/1/2.
 It is controlled by the Fastboot commands `oem reset`, `oem stage1` and `oem stage2`.
-Based on this value either flash memory from the beginning or a certain offset is taken.
+Based on this value, either flash memory from the beginning or a certain offset is taken.

 Note that this upload function uses the Fastboot protocol.
-This is why it is stargint by sending a string like "DATA: %08x" as defined in the Fastboot documentation:
+This is why it is starting by sending a string like "DATA: %08x" as defined in the Fastboot documentation:

 > DATA -> the requested command is ready for the data phase.
 A DATA response packet will be 12 bytes long, in the form of DATA00000000 where the 8 digit hexidecimal number represents the total data size to transfer.

 We can also see some light XOR encryption here within the most inner do-while loop.
 The encryption key is taken from `xorTableAddress`.
 The data for the key is at `0x4a03c760`.
 Initially, I thought the key would be just in the binary.
 However, the key is 0x200 * 0xFF bytes long.
-This is because each chunk is 0x200 bytes long and we take the last byte from the blockIndex to address the byte in the key.
+This is because each chunk is 0x200 bytes long, and we take the last byte from the `blockIndex` to address the byte in the key.
 We would reach end-of-file before being able to read the whole key from the binary alone.

 ```c